A man looking at a tablet in server room

 Quantum software and middleware

-The crux of quantum algorithm discovery relies on a highly performant and stable software stack to write, optimize and execute quantum programs.
-IBM’s Qiskit is by far the most widely used quantum software in the world.
-It is Python-based and composed of open source SDK and supporting tools and services—useful for executions both on IBM’s fleet of superconducting quantum computers and on systems that use alternative technologies, such as ions trapped in magnetic fields or quantum annealing.
+Quantum-centric supercomputing will require a highly performant and stable software stack to write, optimize and execute programs across classical and quantum resources.
+IBM’s Qiskit® is by far the most widely used quantum software in the world.
+It is Python-based and composed of open source SDK and supporting tools and services.
+It is useful for executions both on IBM’s fleet of superconducting quantum computers and on systems that use alternative technologies, such as ions or neutral atoms.

 Take the next step